JinShil/svd_to_d/README.md

 # SVD to D

 This repository is a command-line utility for generating memory-mapped-IO code from SVD files for ARM Cortex-M microcontrollers.

+SVD files are XML files that describe, in great detail, the memory layout and characteristics of registers on an ARM Cortex-M microcontroller.
+From that information, code for accessing those registers can be automatically generated, and this software program does exactly that.

 The generated code will depend on [this memory-mapped-io library](https://github.com/JinShil/memory_mapped_io).